Dropped Head Syndrome – Isolated neck extensor myopathy

 This patient is having C1-C2 areas treated.
 Ross Hauser, MD, is giving the injections.

-An individualized treatment protocol may include the following:
+An individualized dropped head treatment injection protocol may include the following:

 - A certain number of Prolotherapy visits to resolve the instability.